-In a way, these become paragraph markers for you readers.
+In a way, these become paragraph markers for your readers.

-Using clear headings allows readers to quickly go to a part of a text that really interests them.
+Similar to your post title, clear headings allow readers to navigate quickly to a part of a text that interests them.

-Often this could be the search topic they used to find your blog post, so you are helping them find the answer to their question as quickly as possible.
+Often this could be the search topic they used to find your blog post.
+So you are helping your readers find the answer to their question as quickly as possible.

-This doesn’t mean that they will leave immediately though.
-If you can guide a reader to what they are looking for, there is a very good chance they will value your resource as a great blog and continue on your site to discover more.
+It doesn’t mean that they will leave immediately, though.
+If you can guide a reader to what they are looking for, there is a very good chance they will value your blog as a great resource and continue on your site to discover more, or perhaps bookmark it.